 Just because the beliefs of feminists are different from one’s own does not mean they are “ugly and fat whiny women and girls who can’t get a man” as some people have said.
 Not only is this false, but it’s downright rude and insulting.
 Feminists are not unhygienic to “prove a point” because, in a much more realistic view, what good would not shaving do?
 It is a woman’s choice to shave her legs or to dress in men’s clothing just as much as it’s a woman’s choice to shave and wear a dress or a skirt.

-Learning about the subject would most likely give a better understanding on what feminism really is.
-Not only will many be able to form an actual, relevant opinion based off of fact and not stereotypes, it at least be decided whether to hate it or not.
+Learning about the subject gives a better understanding of what feminism really is.
 Maybe then, stereotypes will begin to die down.